Oliver Rowland

 Oliver Eric Rowland (/roʊlənd/; born 10 August 1992) is a British racing driver who competes in Formula E for Nissan.
 Rowland won the 2024–25 Formula E World Championship with Nissan.

 Rowland has previously competed for Manor Motorsport in the 2018 WEC season, and he was also previously the young driver of Williams F1 Team during the 2018 Formula 1 season.
-Rowland is also the manager and mentor of Red Bull Junior Team member Arvid Lindblad.
+Rowland is also the manager and mentor of Racing Bulls driver Arvid Lindblad.

 Early career

 Karting

 Born in Barnsley, Rowland began karting at the age of seven, and spent a successful decade racing in the various classes around the United Kingdom.
 After finishing second in the Super 1 National Cadet Championship in 2002, Rowland won the championship for the next two years.
 In 2005, Rowland moved into the JICA class series, and again finished as a championship runner-up, finishing just two points behind Will Stevens.